AmirHossienAfshar/BuyByThreads/README.md

 #### Result Display

 - Tkinter reads the results (file or output) and updates the GUI with the prices and parameters.
+---

+### Key Design Principles

+#### Frontend (Tkinter):
+- Use one main menu page to register or select users.
+- Each user can open a new "session" (a new Tkinter page).
+- Each session can interact with the backend independently.

+#### Backend (C):
+- Spawn a new process in the C backend for each user session.
+- Keep user data isolated by associating unique input/output files or process identifiers for each user.